ArdiJorganxhi/Quotify/README.md

 This project aimed to make a fetch request to an API using URLSession and decoding a JSON using JSONDecoder.

+# IMPORTANT NOTE

+If you clone this project, you must change "YOUR_API_KEY" part with the api key you get from api-ninjas in order to work properly.

+request.setValue("YOUR_API_KEY", forHTTPHeaderField: "X-Api-Key")

 # Images
 <p float="left">